tailuge/compressnet/README.md

 Thus, we must adjust $W_{i+1}$ to $W_{i+1} P^{-1}$ (which, for a permutation matrix $P$, is $W_{i+1} P^T$).
 In code, this corresponds to reordering the columns of $W_{i+1}$ using the same permutation used for the rows of $W_i$.

+## Canonicalization & Sorting

+While any permutation of hidden neurons maintains output invariance, we can use this symmetry to "canonicalize" a model by sorting neurons into a standard order.

+### The Sorting Constraint
+Neural network weights are coupled in "blocks" (neurons).
+You can reorder the blocks (rows of $W_i$), but you cannot independently sort every individual weight entry without changing the model's output.

+### Strategies
+- **Bias Sorting**: Sorting neurons by their bias value ($b_i$) creates a perfectly ascending "staircase" in the bias plot and groups associated weights.
+- **2D Sorting**: By permuting Layer $N-1$, you sort the **columns** of Layer $N$.
+By permuting Layer $N$, you sort the **rows** of Layer $N$.
+Propagating this forward allows you to "smooth" the weight matrices across the entire network.

 ## Installation

 This project uses `uv` for fast, reproducible dependency management.